 If your flange is angled incorrectly, you’ll notice that one of the tines of your nib will take on more pressure than the other one.
 This will result in your nib catching on the fibers in your paper, which facilitates ink spatter.
 Uneven pressure also leads to jagged, sloppy strokes when you’re writing!
 In the photo below, the right tine is taking on most of the pressure that is being exerted by Rodger’s hand, which isn’t good!

-It’s also important to make sure your flange and nib are positioned at a low angle to the paper, as shown below.
+It’s also important to make sure your flange and nib are positioned at a low angle to the paper if you’re a beginner.
 If you need to rotate the flange to achieve that angle, that’s okay!

-You absolutely want to make sure that you’re not holding your nib and flange at more of an upright angle; the form in the photo shown below is incorrect.
+Unless you have experience creating dip pen calligraphy, you’ll want to make sure that you’re not holding your nib and flange at more of an upright angle.
 If you hold your pen like this, chances are you’ll have a lot of difficulty forming upstrokes because your nib will catch on the paper!